dbrgn/ic880a-backplane/README.md

 - Footprint for a [SHT21](https://sensirion.com/sht21/) temperature/humidity
   sensor (SMD package)
 - Mounting holes for Raspberry Pi B+ / 2B / 3B / Zero

+## Development

+This PCB was created using KiCad 4.

 ## License